jsa498/mgsoftware/documentation/profile-image-upload-fix.md

    - Session persistence is maintained via cookies and session storage

 2. **Supabase Client:**
-   - The Supabase client is initialized using only the anonymous key
+   - The Supabase client is initialized using only the anon key
    - No proper Supabase session token is created during authentication

 3. **Storage Configuration:**